How to Find Your North Star Metric (80+ Examples)

 A North Star metric provides your business with a concrete way to measure growth within the organization.

 Your NSM should:

 - Have clear communication with the company’s strategy

 - Provide an objective view on the performance of the company

-The best way to think about a North Star metric is as a top-line metric that aligns with the long-term vision of your startup.
-By becoming hyper-focused on your NSM, you can create clarity within your startup for future optimizations.
+The best way to think about a North Star metric is as a top-line metric that aligns with the long-term vision of your company.
+By becoming hyper-focused on your NSM, you can create clarity within your organization for future optimizations.